MohdImran001/lab-report-management-system/README.md

 - _Test Report_ is filled by the doctor during examination process.
 - After the examination process, the results are updated in the app and then _Final Report_ is generated.
 - In case, some tests are pending the lab can easily switch between _Test Report_ and _Final Report_ using a checkbox.
 - The lab can edit reports by finding them using the search bar.
-The reports page also provides quick actions buttons such as **edit**, **delete** and **download**.
-- **Test** and **Final** reports templates are basically PDF Forms created with the help of Adobe Acrobat DC.
-An amazing library `pdflib.js` is used to fill these templates in the browser with the desired data.

-### Try it out
+### Implementation

-You can play with this project here - https://lab-report-management-system.vercel.app/.
-This is a development version of the app.
-It already contains some prefilled reports for testing purposes.

-Use the following credentials to access the dashboard- **Email** - test@test.com
-**Password** - test123

-First time load is a little bit slow because it fetches the report templates and stores them in the Cache Storage.
-When the reports are cached, the pdf generation time reduces by **40%**.

-## Upcoming Features
+### Upcoming features

-1.  **Generating a unique QR Code for every report.** - This feature is suggested by the lab to make it easy to verify the integrety of the report.
+   1. Creating different roles for Admins and Staff members.
+      a. admins will have the following features.
+           - reset/change password
+           - update logo and reports templates
+           - deleting expired reports
+           - changing reference number
+           - downloading data in csv format.
+      b. staff members can only create, update and download reports.

 ## Getting Started